Skip to content

 This article is for informational and lifestyle reference only and is not medical advice.
 Consult a qualified healthcare professional for any health-related decisions.

-The biggest thing to fix first is the timeline.
-Oral Wegovy is no longer a "coming soon" obesity pill in the United States.
+Start with the timeline, because most of the internet is still a year behind on it.
+Oral Wegovy is no longer a "coming soon" obesity pill in the United States — it's at the CVS down the street.
 Novo Nordisk said on December 22, 2025 that the FDA had approved the once-daily Wegovy tablet 25 mg, and the company launched it on January 5, 2026.

 The cleanest way to think about the choice is this: